 Mobs is a mobile app powered by blockchain that gives people the ability to create and monetize crowdsourced videos.

-We are a B2B2C platform that gives marketers a new way to engage their audiences with secure access to real content while providing everyday creators a tool to generate great videos together.
+We are a B2B2C platform that gives marketers a new way to engage their audiences with secure access to real content while providing everyday creators with a tool to generate great videos together.
 Mobs is the ideal space for marketers and creators to securely monetize together.

 Q: Where did the idea for Mobs come from?

-My brother/co-founder and myself love music festivals.
+My brother/co-founder and I love music festivals.
 People attend these kinds of large-group events with friends and family.
 They usually create a chat group in any of the text messaging apps available on the market to coordinate details and to share pictures and videos with each other.
 However, most of the time the media is left in a smartphone, waiting to be removed or put on a cloud service and forgotten.

 We believe that valuable content can be made by combining that media into a crowdsourced video masterpiece.
 A video story told from every perspective.